ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Version:
 : Represents a historical content of an information resource.
 For an information resource, each version is associated with and uniquely identified by a monotonically and consecutively increased sequence number.
-We use the term "version s" to refer to the version associated with sequence number s.
+This document uses the term "version s" to refer to the version associated with sequence number "s".

 Start sequence number (start-seq):
 : Is the smallest non-zero sequence number in an updates graph.